rbisdorff/Digraph3/docSphinx/tutorial.rst

     Park           3.0     90       30       100      90       70       0        80
    ============= ======== ======== ======== ======== ======== ======== ======== ========

 Except the *Costs* criterion, all other criteria admit for grading a qualitative satisfaction scale from 0% (worst) to 100% (best).
-We may thus notice that site *A* is the most expensive, but also 100% satisfying the *Proximity* as well as the  *Standing* criterion.
+We may thus notice in :numref:`offPerfTab` that site *A* is the most expensive, but also 100% satisfying the *Proximity* as well as the  *Standing* criterion.
 Whereas the site *C* is the cheapest one; providing however no satisfaction at all on both the *Standing* and the *Working Space* criteria.

-The *Costs* criterion admits the highest significance (45.0), followed by the *Future turnover* criteria (32.0 + 26.0 + 23.0), The *Working conditions* criteria are the less significant (10.0 + 6.0, + 3.0).
+In :numref:`offPerfTab` we may also see that the *Costs* criterion admits the highest significance (45.0), followed by the *Future turnover* criteria (32.0 + 26.0 + 23.0 = 81.0), The *Working conditions* criteria are the less significant (10.0 + 6.0, + 3.0 = 19.0).
 It follows that the CEO considers *maximizing the future turnover* the most important objective (81.0), followed by the *minizing yearly Costs* objective (45.0), and less important, the *maximizing working conditions* objective (19.0).

-Concerning yearly costs, we notice that the CEO is indifferent up to a performance difference of 1000€, and he actually prefers a site if there is at least a positive difference of 2500€.
+Concerning yearly costs, we suppose that the CEO is indifferent up to a performance difference of 1000€, and he actually prefers a site if there is at least a positive difference of 2500€.
 The grades observed on the six qualitative criteria (measured in percentages of satisfaction) are very subjective and rather imprecise.
 The CEO is hence indifferent up to a satisfaction difference of 10%, and he claims a significant preference when the satisfaction difference is at least of 20%.
 Furthermore, a satisfaction difference of 80% represents for him a *considerably large* performance difference, triggering a *veto* situation the case given (see [BIS-2013]_).

-In view of this performance tableau, what is now the office site we may recommend to the CEO as **best choice** ?
+In view of :numref:`offPerfTab`, what is now the office site we may recommend to the CEO as **best choice** ?

 Performance tableau
 ...................